 Most students will complete their training at CAPS.
-However, some approved placements can be off-site, such as the following:
+However, some approved placements can be off-site, at community agencies and schools.
+Please contact the Coordinator of the Counseling Program (Carrie Aigner) for more information about contacting sites.
+Here are some sites that frequently work with our students for practica: